Create Factur-X Invoices for German & French Firms

 Factur-X answers a clear business need: invoices must be readable by people and processable by machines.
 Traditional PDFs are visually friendly but require manual entry; pure XML is perfect for automation but lacks readability.
 Factur-X combines both: a standard PDF readable by anyone, plus an embedded XML file that accounting systems can import automatically.

 Built on the German ZUGFeRD standard and using PDF/A-3 as its foundation, Factur-X also supports long-term archiving.
+For a full Factur-X vs XRechnung comparison, see our format guide.
 It aligns with the EN 16931 semantic data model, making it interoperable across EU member states.

 "I saw a colleague's invoice processed automatically by his accounting software — item numbers, prices, VAT rates were all extracted instantly."